 General service requests make up the last of the Power Apps use cases.
 Some organizations use the platform to build an interactive help desk tool that permits users to submit IT tickets from the app.
 Others use it to collect service requests for facility maintenance, human resources, purchase orders, and more.

 Use Tips You Should Know Before Start Using Power Apps

 When you’re doing something for the first time, there is always the same feeling of chaos.
 So many new things, an uncountable number of topics to learn, mechanisms, and concepts that are like nothing.
 When it comes to IT, every software has its documentation.
 However, for some, it’s easier to learn by example, so they consult short manuals and consultants.
-That’s why we’ve created a shortlist of tips everyone should know before start using Power Apps.
+That’s why we’ve created a shortlist of tips everyone should know before starting using Power Apps.

 In the Power Apps portal, when you go to the “Create” page, you’ll see a bunch of tiles.
 The first three are for creating your app but all the other 28 tiles are ready-made applications.
-They present final solution to a specific requirement (Help Desk, Budget Tracker, Leave Request, etc. By clicking on them, you’ll add them to your environment and be able to use them.
+They present the final solution to a specific requirement (Help Desk, Budget Tracker, Leave Request, etc. By clicking on them, you’ll add them to your environment and be able to use them.
 But that’s not all!
-You can edit them and see how they’re were built!
+You can edit them and see how they were built!
 It’s an excellent opportunity to investigate the app structure, logic, user controls, and functions to learn the Power Apps.

-Moreover, you can copy app parts and paste into your solution.
+Moreover, you can copy app parts and paste them into your solution.
 If you’re beginning with Power Apps, focus on templates with the “Canvas app” label.
 There are two app templates you can’t miss: Power Apps Training and Power Apps Training for Office.
 A must for everyone who wants to know Power Apps better.

 Controls and Properties